-VINDICATE me, O LORD,
+VINDICATE me, O LORD, for I have walked in my integrity,

-for I have walked in my integrity, and I have trusted in the LORD without wavering.
+And I have trusted in the LORD without wavering.

-- 2 Prove me, O LORD, and try me; test my heart and my mind. - 3 For your steadfast love is before my eyes, and I walk in your faithfulness. - 4 I do not sit with men of falsehood, nor do I consort with hypocrites. - 5 I hate the assembly of evildoers, and I will not sit with the wicked. - 6 I wash my hands in innocence and go around your altar, O LORD, - 7 proclaiming thanksgiving aloud, and telling all your wondrous deeds. - 8 O LORD, I love the habitation of your house and the place where your glory dwells. - 9 Do not sweep my soul away with sinners, nor my life with bloodthirsty men, - in whose hands are evil devices, and whose right hands are full of bribes.

-- But as for me, I shall walk in my integrity; redeem me, and be gracious to me. - 12 My foot stands on level ground; in the great assembly I will bless the LORD.
+- 2 Examine me, O LORD, and try me; Test my mind and my heart. - 3 For Your lovingkindness is before my eyes, And I have walked in Your truth. - I do not sit with deceitful men, Nor will I go with pretenders. - 5 I hate the assembly of evildoers, And I will not sit with the wicked. - I shall wash my hands in innocence,And I will go about Your altar, O LORD, - 7 That I may proclaim with the voice of thanksgiving And declare all Your wonders. - 8 O LORD, I love the habitation of Your house And the place where Your glory dwells. - 9 Do not take my soul away along with sinners, Nor my life with men of bloodshed, - In whose hands is a wicked scheme,And whose right hand is full of bribes. - But as for me, I shall walk in my integrity; Redeem me, and be gracious to me. - My foot stands on a level place;In the congregations I shall bless the LORD.

-OF DAVID.

 THE LORD is my light and my salvation;

-whom shall I fear?

-The LORD is the stronghold of my life;

-of whom shall I be afraid?

-- When evildoers assail me to eat up my flesh, my adversaries and foes, it is they who stumble and fall.

-- 3 Though an army encamp against me, my heart shall not fear; though war arise against me, yet I will be confident.

-- One thing have I asked of the LORD,

-that will I seek after:

-that I may dwell in the house of the LORD

-all the days of my life,

-to gaze upon the beauty of the LORD

-and to inquire in his temple.

-- For he will hide me in his shelter in the day of trouble;he will conceal me under the cover of his tent;he will lift me high upon a rock.

-- 6 And now my head shall be lifted up

-above my enemies all around me,

-and I will offer in his tent

-sacrifices with shouts of joy;

-I will sing and make melody to the LORD.

-- 7 Hear, O LORD, when I cry aloud; be gracious to me and answer me!

-- 8 You have said, "Seek my face."My heart says to you,"Your face, LORD, do I seek."

-- 9 Hide not your face from me.

-Turn not your servant away in anger,

-O you who have been my help.

-Cast me not off; forsake me not, - O God of my salvation!

-For my father and my mother have forsaken me, - 11 Teach me your way, O LORD, and lead me on a level path because of my enemies.

-Give me not up to the will of my adversaries; for false witnesses have risen against me, and they breathe out violence.

-but the LORD will take me in.

-- I believe that I shall look upon the goodness of the LORD in the land of the living!

-- Wait for the LORD;

-be strong, and let your heart take courage;

-wait for the LORD!

-Psalms Part 2 Psalms 23-41 at a Glance
+Whom shall I fear?

+The LORD is the defense of my life;

+Whom shall I dread?

+When evildoers came upon me to devour my flesh,

+My adversaries and my enemies, they stumbled and fell.

+3 Though a host encamp against me,

+My heart will not fear;

+Though war arise against me,

+In spite of this I shall be confident.

+4 One thing I have asked from the LORD, that I shall seek:

+That I may dwell in the house of the LORD all the days of my life,

+To behold the beauty of the LORD

+And to meditate in His temple.

+5 For in the day of trouble He will conceal me in His tabernacle;

+In the secret place of His tent He will hide me;

+He will lift me up on a rock.

+6 And now my head will be lifted up above my enemies around me,

+And I will offer in His tent sacrifices with shouts of joy;

+I will sing, yes, I will sing praises to the LORD.

+7 Hear, O LORD, when I cry with my voice,

+And be gracious to me and answer me.

+8 When You said, "Seek My face," my heart said to You, "Your face, O LORD, I shall seek."

+9 Do not hide Your face from me,

+Do not turn Your servant away in anger;

+You have been my help;

+Do not abandon me nor forsake me,

+O God of my salvation!

+For my father and my mother have forsaken me, But the LORD will take me up.

+Teach me Your way, O LORD,

+And lead me in a level path

+Because of my foes.

+Do not deliver me over to the desire of my adversaries,

+For false witnesses have risen against me,

+And such as breathe out violence.

+13 I would have despaired unless I had believed that I would see the goodness of the LORD

+In the land of the living.

+Wait for the LORD;

+Be strong and let your heart take courage;

+Yes, wait for the LORD.